 - Protecting the workforce: Infection control

 Webinar hosted by New York organ donation and transplant professionals recording now available

 On April 17, the New York region’s transplant hospitals and OPOs joined forces to share experiences and solutions during the collaborative “New York vs. COVID-19: We Are Winning!” webinar.
-A recording of the webinar is now available on the UNOS COVID-19 resources page.
+A recording of the webinar is now available.

 COVID-19 policy actions implemented

 Read about policy actions taken by the OPTN Executive Committee to address operational issues in the COVID-19 crisis, including:

 - Applications for modifications of kidney waiting time

 - Data submission requirements

 - Reporting requirements after living kidney or liver donation